Saturday, October 17, 2020

-All Proceeds from this Show Provide Grants to Local Charities
+All Proceeds from the Raffle and Auction Provide Grants to Local Charities

 Raffle only for Arizona Residents and those in Arizona at time of purchase.